 What do you think about how you think?

 I teach English to eighth-grade scholars at a Texas Charter School, and every year I ask my kids the same question: What is the first thing you do when you think?
-Sometimes a class will come up with the answer pretty quickly, and other times it takes quite a long time—sometimes the whole class period, which for us is an hour and a half.
-The answer that I'm looking for is quite easy to be found; however, many times it is not obvious.
+Sometimes a class will offer the answer pretty quickly, and other times it takes much longer—sometimes the whole class period, which for us is an-hour-and-a-half.
+The answer that I'm looking for is easily found; however, many times it is not obvious.

 Here is why the answer is hard to see: They don't break it down into the small questions, the kind one would ask as a little kid.
 The kind of very basic and simple kinds of questions one who is maturing won’t really ask out loud anymore.